ElevationAscent: 175' 53 m

 This trail is a popular snowshoe trekking destination in the winter months.

-Trail is being repaired and restored during the summer and fall of 2015.
+Note: Trail is being repaired and restored during the summer and fall of 2015.
 Expect work during weekdays, with temporary closures possible. (posted 7/1/15)

 Land Manager: National Park Service - Mount Rainier National Park